-John David Evans was born in about 1871 in Pittsburgh, Allegheny County, PA, the son of William J. and Evelyn "Eva" (McKinney) Evans Sr. He was a railroader who met a painful and tragic death while at work.
+John David Evans was born on Jan.
+31, 1870 in Pittsburgh, Allegheny County, PA, the son of William J. and Evelyn "Eva" (McKinney) Evans Sr. He was a railroader who met a painful and tragic death while at work.

-When William was very young, his father was badly injured in an accident.
+When William was young, his father was badly injured in an accident, impacting his mental faculties.
 The boy and his brother Frank were admitted on Dec.
 13, 1876 to St. Paul Orphanage in Pittsburgh, under the care of Most Holy Father Domenec.
 He was about age five at the time, and Bishop Domenic agreed to pay the boys' expenses.
 Two years later, his father died, and then when John was age 10, in about 1881, his mother married George Henry Minerd, and John rejoined the family.

 On Nov.
 20, 1901, in Youngstown, Mahoning County, OH, John married Margaret Elizabeth Casey (1882-1980), a native of Whitehaven, England who had emigrated to the United States in 1890.
 John was age 30 at the time, and Margaret was 19.
 They were 11 years apart in age.